bnm3k/mem/README.md

 clock precision, kinds of clocks, granularity of the benchmark, cycles spent, statistical rigor and a whole other bunch of stuff I've never really put that much thought into.
-What's more, there's as much concern for the _why_ as there is for the _how_, if not more: is the benchmark even useful, what's its goal, what would the results portend for the overall system.
-It's quite easy to end up getting hyperfixated on some piece of code that doesn't even contribute much to overall runtime or instead increases performance at the expense of some other resource.
+What's more, there's as much concern for the _why_ as there is for the _how_, if not more: is the benchmark even useful, what's its goal, am I making the correct comparisons, what would the results portend for the overall system and so on.
+It's quite easy to end up getting hyperfixated on some piece of code that doesn't even contribute much to overall runtime or instead increases performance at the expense of some other critical resource.

-To be fair, the same kind of attention should (and ought to) carry over to higher-level environments, it just so happens that there's more material and practitioners concerned with the finer details of benchmarking in systems programming.
+To be fair, the same kind of attention ought to and does carry over to higher-level development, it just so happens that there's more material and practitioners concerned with the finer details of benchmarking in systems programming.
 Lower level components don't change as much so a lot of the development effort and expertise tends towards debugging and improving performance - hence the over-representation.

-So this post details (in a mostly informal manner) all the stuff I picked up while trying to figure out how to carry out microbenchmarks in C and Linux.
+So this post details (in a mostly informal manner) all the stuff I picked up while trying to figure out how to carry out microbenchmarks in C (Linux, Intel x86-64).

 ## Measuring clock cycles